 What is the hardest part about what you do as a Community Partnerships and Events Manager?
 What motivates you to keep going?

 I honestly can’t say that there’s a hard part to it.
-It gets tiring during the season for everyone here, but like I said, we love it.
+It gets tiring during the season for everyone here, but as I said, we love it.

 When I’m working overtime, days and nights, trying to get things done on a tight timeline, it’s nice to have those humbling moments that remind me why I do this and why my job is important.